 Our reportable segments are defined as follows: (1) Property, which is comprised of catastrophe and other property reinsurance and insurance written on behalf of our operating subsidiaries and certain joint ventures managed by our ventures unit, and (2) Casualty and Specialty, which is comprised of casualty and specialty reinsurance and insurance written on behalf of our operating subsidiaries and certain joint ventures managed by our ventures unit.
 In addition to our two reportable segments, we have an Other category, which primarily includes our strategic investments, investments unit, corporate expenses, capital servicing costs, noncontrolling interests, certain expenses related to acquisitions and the remnants of our former Bermuda-based insurance operations.
+The results of operations of TMR from March 22, 2019 through December 31, 2019, are reflected in the Company's existing reportable segments for the year ended December 31, 2019.

-For the year ended December 31, 2018, our Property and Casualty and Specialty segments accounted for 53.2% and 46.8%, respectively, of our gross premiums written.
+The following table shows gross premiums written allocated between our segments.
 Operating results relating to our segments are included in "Part II, Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations."